LeBlanc Build Guide by Warteck

 Greetings!
 I am known by 3 names, Warteck, nuttychocholate, and Lucas!
 Just incase you wanted to know nuttychocholate is my league account name, if you would like to add it and ask me questions or play a game.
 LeBlanc was my second champ in the game and i've been playing her along time.
 I've become quite accustom to her and how to play her.
 This guide is NOT for ranked, it is for people who have just bought LeBlanc and needs a quick way to learn about her and how to play her!
 I would also like to take some time to tell you the effort I put into this build, such as the photos are all custom made by me, like the one at the top, I didnt do the background, but I did make the text in cinema 4D and put the picture in photoshop to mess around with it abit.
 Without further ado!
 This is my "Beginners Guide To LeBlanc."

-LeBlanc is a ranged , AP , caster who is extreamly strong early game, she tends to fall apart late game but if you learn to play her right and use a correct build, you can dominate your enemy team early and late game!
+/league-of-legends/champion/leblanc-63 ranged , AP , caster who is extreamly strong early game, she tends to fall apart late game but if you learn to play her right and use a correct build, you can dominate your enemy team early and late game!

 I would appreciate any criticism to improve this guide's shape.
 Thanks!